Th-Underscore/server-control-manager/README.md

 1. Ensure you have configured `app.py` as described above.
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing `app.py`.
-4. Run the script using Python:
+4. Run the script using Python (this can also be done through its own batch file):
     ```bash
     python app.py
     ```